 - In the To section of the postcard builder, click Add Recipients.

-- Click the List drop-down menu to choose the list you want to work with.
+- Click the Audience drop-down menu to choose the audience you want to work with.

 - Click the Segment drop-down menu to refine your audience.
-By default, this is set to target All contacts on your list, including unsubscribed and non-subscribed.
+By default, this is set to target All contacts in your audience, including unsubscribed and non-subscribed.
 You can only send to a custom segment if you’ve saved it ahead of time.

 - In the Budget field, enter the maximum amount you want to pay for each recurring send.

 The more postcards you send, the less you’ll pay per unit.
 To see the different pricing tiers, click View postcard pricing.
 The amount you can spend on postcards is limited to $10,000 per day.

 - Click Save.

 After you save, we’ll review your audience for available addresses.
 Then, we’ll display the total cost of your send, including postcards, postage, and sales tax.
 The cost of each recurring send may vary if you add or remove contacts or addresses, but will never exceed your budget.

 Choose a main image for the front of your postcard, and add a heading, body text, and optional brand logo to the back.
 You can also include a promo code from your online store.
 Content will appear on the preview as you add it.

 To add content to your postcard, follow these steps.